Assistant Professor 9 Mo

 The successful candidate will demonstrate strong cultural competence, verbal communication and interpersonal skills necessary for effective collaboration with a diverse community of students, faculty, staff, and external constituents.

-Will posses knowledge in the area of Counseling and Counselor Education and School Counseling, and accreditation, including CACREP and NCATE.
+Will posses knowledge in the area of Counseling and Counselor Education and accreditation, including CACREP and NCATE.

 Must have abilities and skills in relating with colleagues and students, course delivery, and clinical supervision.